Kitchen Cabinet InteriorBy / July 7, 2021 March 20, 2023

 Many people don’t realize the multitude of options available to help customize a bathroom to suit their personal style.
 Custom vanities not only offer storage for first aid and beauty supplies, but they can include really unique options based on your personal habits.
 Outlets can be built into vanity drawers to help manage the tangled cords from blow dryers and flat irons.
 Heated towel bars and radiant floor heating can keep you warm on cold winter days.
 TVs built into your mirror can help you find out today’s weather, or catch up on the morning news before heading to work.
 The possibilities are endless.

 Custom bathroom cabinets can also be grouped together to create a custom linen closet to fit all your towels, sheets and other linens.
 Groups of custom bathroom cabinets can be place together to fill odd shaped space and maximize storage.

 Gone are the days when a medicine cabinet held all your needs.
 Today, families look for custom cabinets that will store their personal care supplies like soap and lotion, hair care and makeup.
 An organized bathroom with the right custom bathroom cabinets can keep clutter to a minimum and enhance the relaxing atmosphere of your bathroom space.

 Designer: Roger Yiengst | Kountry Kraft, Inc. | Newmanstown, PA

 A properly planned bathroom can create a spa-like experience for you and your family.
-Our design team is skilled in choosing the right combination of custom bathroom cabinets and custom vanities to provide you not only with the storage you need, but the style and atmosphere you are looking to cultivate in your home.
+Our design team is great in choosing the right combination of custom bathroom cabinets and custom vanities to provide you not only with the storage you need, but the style and atmosphere you are looking to cultivate in your home.

 Contact a Kountry Kraft dealer now to begin planning the bathroom of your dreams.